Timothy Niewold, MD, FACR

 Judith and Stewart Colton Professor of Medicine and Pathology, Director, Colton Center for Autoimmunity, New York University School of Medicine

-Timothy Niewold is a physician-scientist working as a human geneticist and translational researcher, bridging the traditional gap between the basic and clinical sciences.
-Work in his lab is focuses on identifying and understanding the pathogenic factors in human autoimmune disease, and the ways in which underlying genetic risk factors impact immune responses to result in disease.
-They are recognized for important contributions to the genetic basis of systemic lupus erythematosus and the role of type I interferon in the pathogenesis of this disease.
-His team also has active projects in other autoimmune diseases including rheumatoid arthritis and myositis, and our work spans both murine models and human samples.
+Dr. Niewold is a physician-scientist working as a human geneticist and translational researcher.
+His lab focuses on identifying and understanding the causes of autoimmune disease and how genetic risk factors impact the immune response.
+His work has contributed to the underlying genetic basis of lupus and the role of type I interferon in triggering the disease.

 Dr. Niewold is the 2015 recipient of the Mary Betty Stevens Young Investigator Prize.
 He serves on the Grants Review Subcommittee of the Foundation's Medical-Scientific Advisory Council.